 One of the more frequent questions I get from those looking to join as contributors is how Spaces exist on the Internet.
 Meaning, does a concluded Twitter Space exist in some on demand format that can be accessed and shared via a URL?

-Furthermore, there is nothing that prevents a Twitter Space from being recorded by a listener using some other method, but this is more involved and less consumable than a screenshot, for example.
+Beyond hosts, nothing that prevents a Twitter Space from being recorded by a listener using some other method, but this is more involved and less consumable than a screenshot, for example.
 A good rule is to treat Twitter Spaces as public spaces and act accordingly.
 For example, I try not to curse in public.
 So don’t do anything I wouldn’t do, you dang son of a gun!

 Can I host a private Twitter Space?